California plaintiffs sue Chinese tech giant Tencent, alleging WeChat app is censoring and surveilling them

 Tencent declined to comment on the lawsuit, pointing to past remarks the company has made about its WeChat operations, including that Tencent “operates in a complex regulatory environment, both in China and elsewhere" and complies "with local laws and regulations in the markets where we operate.”

-Lead counsel for the plaintiffs, Times Wang of North River Law in Washington, D.C., said most of his clients had requested anonymity in the lawsuit because they fear retaliation by Chinese authorities or others.
-The complaint refers to them as Doe Plaintiffs 1-6, and describes them as a mix of U.S. and Chinese citizens with professions including translator, entrepreneur and installer of home security systems.
+Lead counsel for the plaintiffs, Times Wang of North River Law in D.C., said most of his clients had requested anonymity in the lawsuit because they fear retaliation by Chinese authorities or others.
+The complaint refers to them as Doe Plaintiffs 1-6 and describes them as a mix of U.S. and Chinese citizens with professions including translator, entrepreneur and installer of home security systems.

 The seventh plaintiff, CPIFC, helped organize the lawsuit, after spending nearly a year interviewing WeChat users in the United States.
 The group, which aims to promote a transition to democracy in China, started thinking about a lawsuit after hearing frequent complaints from WeChat users in China and the United States that they were being censored or locked out of their accounts after expressing criticism of China, Yang Jianli, a Chinese dissident and founder of the group, said in an interview.